thing to say about Tam, Son of the Tiger, is that it doesn't waste

 Not bad, but perhaps not too great.
 There's

-On the other hand, we don't get much of a sense of Tam, except that
+On the other hand, we don't get much of a sense of Tam,

+in good spirit.
 Unlike Jan who comes across as a fully

 for everyone except the Monk Lozong is pretty thin.
 The romantic

 relationship with Nina is pretty undeveloped, which makes sense because

 its pretty much happening during a book length car chase scene, and we

 have to take it for granted.